 Died: 5 May 1995, Moscow, Russia

 Mikhail Botvinnik entered the 1951 championship as the inaugural FIDE World Champion, having secured the title in 1948.
 Renowned for his scientific approach, he blended meticulous preparation with positional depth and a pioneering interest in computer chess.
 By 1951, he was the towering figure of the Soviet chess school, revered not just as a player but as a symbol of Soviet intellect.
 The match was tense—Botvinnik faltered in sharp, dynamic positions but showed remarkable resilience under pressure.
 Though many felt Bronstein had been more creative, the 12–12 result let Botvinnik retain the title.
+His reputation as an organiser and theoretician grew further after the match, and he continued to mentor a new generation of Soviet grandmasters.
 His legacy as a strategist and statesman of chess was secure, and he later expressed deep respect for his opponent:

 «His creativity and unpredictability made him an extremely difficult opponent.» — Mikhail Botvinnik